Wellglade Group: Nottingham Express Transit

 In March 2011 the Tramlink Nottingham consortium which Wellglade holds a 12.5% shareholding in, was awarded the Nottingham Express Transit 2 contract by Nottingham City Council.
 In December 2011 Tramlink Nottingham took over the running of the tram network.

 High Peak Buses

-In April 2012, Centrebus and Trentbarton entered a 50/50 joint venture.
-This saw Centrebus owned Bowers Coaches and Trentbarton's Buxton area services combined to form High Peak Buses based at the latter's Dove Holes depot.
+In April 2012, Centrebus and Trentbarton entered a 50/50 joint venture, which saw Centrebus owned Bowers Coaches and trentbarton's Buxton area services combined to form High Peak Buses based at the latter's Dove Holes depot.

+Centrebus Group operate the day-to-day running of the combined operations.

 Kleanline

 Wellglade also owns cleaning service provider Kleanline.

 Littles Travel

 During November 2024, Wellglade Group acquired the business of Littles Travel based in Ilkeston, which will continue to operate as a separate entity to other Wellglade Group companies.

 Former and Inactive Subsidiaries and Interests

 First Leicester

 Through the Trentbarton operations, Wellglade Group acquired a 6% shareholding of First Leicester in 1993, First Bus UK are the majority shareholder in the operations.
 During 2024, First Group purchased the Wellglade Group shareholding in Leicester CityBus ending the long standing shareholding.